CPD Supt. Eddie Johnson backs officer in LeGrier shooting

-CHICAGO (WLS) --Police Superintendent Eddie Johnson is coming to the defense of a police officer who shot and killed two people.
+CHICAGO (WLS) --Police Superintendent Eddie Johnson is defending a police officer who shot and killed two people.

 In a letter dated March 22, Johnson said he disagrees with a recommendation to fire Officer Robert Rialmo, the police officer who fatally shot 19-year-old Quintonio LeGrier and his downstairs neighbor, Bettie Jones, 55, on the day after Christmas 2015.

+"It was an exoneration of Rialmo, finding that the shooting was justified," said Rialmo's attorney Joel Brodsky.

 Rialmo was one of the officers who responded to a domestic disturbance call at LeGrier's father's West Side home.
-The officer said that he shot LeGrier when the teen came down the stairs swinging a baseball bat at him.
+The officer said that he shot LeGrier when the teen, who reportedly suffered from mental illness, came down the stairs swinging a baseball bat at him.

 LeGrier's father, who initiated the 911 call, had asked Jones to open the door for officers.
 She was standing behind the door when LeGrier came down the stairs with the aluminum bat.
 She was shot in the chest and died.